-Students applying to live with family must submit the following documents (by April 22nd for returning students, or July 24th for new students):
+Students applying to live with family must follow the following process (by April 22nd for returning students, or July 24th for new students):

-In order to be approved for release from the residential requirement, the student must complete a Housing Release Request (available through the on-line housing portal, myhousing) and submit any additional required documents.
+In order to be approved for release from the residential requirement, the student must complete a Housing Application and submit the required documents.
 Fulfilling the requirements for exemption will not constitute an automatic release from the residency requirement.
-Failure to obtain an approved exemption from Housing and Residence Life will result in the posting of the quarter housing charges to the student’s SU account.
+Failure to obtain an approved exemption from Housing and Residence Life will result in the posting of the quarter housing charges to the student's SU account.